NYUEngelberg/knowing-machines-website-v2/content/9-ways-to-see/NABirds-and-the-Iceland-Gull.md

   caption: "Image of Iceland gull from iNaturalist"
   imagePath: "https://machinist.smokingheaps.net/api/datasets/9/data/82073217"
 grid-1:
+  caption: "Images from NABirds"
+  collection: 6
+carousel-1:
-  caption: "'Images of Herring Gulls from NABirds"
+  caption: "Carousel of Herring Gulls images"
   collection: 9
 ---

 What makes a bird hard to see?

 It may be a small bird, or a well camouflaged one.
 It may be rare, or it could live in a place that's hard to get to.
 Or, it might be hiding in plain sight.

+[:image-1]

 Consider the Iceland Gull.